-The idea was initially conceived by Sophie Thomas and Janine Rogers when proposing this conference and its affects, and Reg Beatty and the Centre for Digital Humanities here at Ryerson University have been instrumental in bringing it to life.
+The idea for a digital project was initially conceived by Janine Rogers and Sophie Thomas in collaboration with Rebecca Dolgoy when organizing this conference and considering ways of continuing the conversation.
+Reg Beatty, along with research assistants Terrence Abrahams, and Kathleen Brennan and the Centre for Digital Humanities here at Ryerson University have been instrumental in bringing it to life.
 Over four short weeks, between September and October 2018, we were able to utilize our collective knowledge and put together this example interactive site.

 The idea for the site was to create an interactive and informative experience that shows how knowledge is collective, expansive, and almost impossible to map.
 Exploration of these objects could lead from a butterfly to a scientific instrument to a work of sculpture art to a herd of caribou before looping all the way back to the butterfly.
 The intersectional and cross-cultural knowledge in museums lives within the very objects they house.
-The objects past is presented, and histories are discussed, but those who visit and study them, at any level, from pedestrian to PhD, make further meaning from the objects for themselves and others.
+The objects’ past is presented, and histories are discussed, but those who visit and study them can make further meaning from the objects for themselves.

 We hope the labyrinthine nature of the project will excite rather than exhaust, and that the knowledge gleaned will open new doors rather than close them.
 Engaging with museum objects outside of the museum setting can lead to surprising conclusions, and the aim, overall, is to keep people interested in exploring connections between any and all objects present in institutions around the world.